kyleblee/kyleblee.github.io/_posts/2018-01-26-practicebuddy_rails_app_with_jquery_front_end.markdown

 <a href="https://imgur.com/T4cVo4O"><img src="https://i.imgur.com/T4cVo4O.png" title="source: imgur.com" /></a>

-When a user clicks a link on the `licks#index` view, to see a specific `lick#show` page, that content is now loaded via AJAX; so no page reload is required.
-It does this using jQuery and Handlebars to replace DOM elements in the original `licks#index` view with `licks#show` elements, and vice versa.
-It does this using click event handlers, AJAX GET requests, predefined Handlebars templates, and a series of methods that use jQuery to remove and add content to the page.
+When a user clicks a lick's link on the `licks#index` view, in order to see a specific `lick#show` page, that content is now loaded via AJAX.
+It does this using jQuery, Handlebars, and a series of callback functions to replace DOM elements in the original `licks#index` view with `licks#show` elements, and vice versa.
 Essentially, the user can now browse through their full library of licks without needing to do a full-fledged page reload!

 *licks.js* (hijacks click events on lick list items)
 ```
 function attachLickListeners() {
-  //attach click event handler to lick list items to trigger show view with AJAX / Handlebars
+  //attach click event handler to lick list items to trigger their show view with AJAX / Handlebars
   $('a.lick-list-items').on('click',function(e) {
     e.preventDefault();
     const id = parseInt(this["dataset"]["id"]);